ivan-novakov/ZfcShib/README.md

 Add the following requirement requirement to your composer.json file:

-    require: "ivan-novakov/zfc-shib": "dev-master"
+    "ivan-novakov/zfc-shib": "dev-master"

 And run `composer update`.

-You can use this as a ZF2 module in a ZF2 MVC application or just as a library.
+You can use this as a ZF2 module in a ZF2 MVC application or just as a library in any other type of application.

 ## Basic usage